luckypoem/moesocks/README.md

 From the author's limited testing, [shadowsocks-go] also works reasonably well, though it might not run as fast as the Python's version.

-There is an earlier implementation of [shadowsocks in Haskell] by rnons that makes MoeSocks possible.
+There is an earlier implementation of [shadowsocks-haskell] by rnons that makes MoeSocks possible.

 The original goal of MoeSocks is to provide extra configurability to standard